kasiditchanjerboon/CS402/README.md

 ## Code for UI in Eclipse IDE
 - create new java project
 - create new class on project
-- copy file "src" this link : https://github.com/kasiditchanjerboon/CS402.git
+- copy file "UI" this link : https://github.com/kasiditchanjerboon/CS402.git

-## Code for UI in Arduino IDE
+## Code for sensor in Arduino IDE
 - copy file "testfinal" this link : https://github.com/kasiditchanjerboon/CS402.git

 ## Directory Tree